What is Air France policy on carry-on allowance?

 Free Baggage Allowance

-The number pieces of checked baggage and maximum weight of each piece which you can check free of charge (the free baggage allowance) depends on your destination and travel class as follows:
+The number of pieces of checked baggage and the maximum weight of each piece which you can check free of charge (the free baggage allowance) depends on your destination and travel class as follows:

 - Economy¹ – 1 checked bag weighing 23 kg (50 lbs) maximum.

 - Premium Economy – 2 checked bags, each weighing 23 kg (50 lbs) maximum.